Liioou/DeployastaticwebsiteusingCloudfront/README.md

 <h2>Description</h2>

 This project consist in deploying a static website with the target being a html file stored in a S3 bucket.
-Upon deploying we will be using Aws service Cloudfront to help cache our content.
-This will allow us to lower latency to better favorize customer experience.
-Meaning fast access to our application / content.
+This project provides step-by-step instructions, configuration settings, and best practices to set up a static website and distribute its content efficiently using CloudFront.
+By leveraging the power of CloudFront, you'll benefit from reduced latency, improved global reach, and enhanced security features, elevating the user experience for your website visitors.

 <br />